Home zone: Quiet Lane

-The same act introduced the concept of the Quiet Lane which allows similar social uses in rural roads, following pilot projects in Kent and Norfolk.
+The same act introduced the concept of the Quiet Lane which allows similar social uses in rural roads, following pilot projects in Kent, Norfolk and Ayot St Peter in Hertfordshire.

 Principles

 These principles are similar to those of the shared space type schemes, which apply also to a wider range of environments and follow closely the pattern of the Dutch woonerf schemes.